This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Buckwheat Waffles

 Preheat your waffle iron right before you mix the batter, so it will be ready to cook when the batter is ready.
-(I set mine to a 5 out of Add the buckwheat flour, baking powder, and salt to a large mixing bowl and whisk well to break up any clumps.
+(I set mine to a medium heat setting.)

-Grease your waffle iron with coconut oil or cooking spray, then pour a 1/2 cup of batter into the center of the iron.
-It will spread out to the edges when you press down the top half.
+Grease your waffle iron with cooking spray, then pour a 1/2 cup of waffle batter into the center of the iron.
+When you close the lid, the batter will spread out to the edges, filling the whole mold.

-Cook until the “ready” light comes on your electric waffle iron.
+Cook until the your waffle iron alerts you that it’s done.
+(Usually it’s either a light switching on, or a beep.)
 Depending on the temperature of your machine, the waffles might need an additional 1 to 2 minutes of cooking time, to become lightly golden around the edges.
 (I keep mine on a heat level of 5 out of 7, and it always requires 2 more minutes of cooking time after the ready light turns on.)

 Serve warm with any toppings you love.
-My family loves to top them with peanut butter and sliced banana, but you can also serve them with maple syrup or fresh strawberries.
+My family loves to top them with peanut butter and sliced banana, but you can also serve them with maple syrup or fresh berries.

 Ingredients